WW Recipe of the Day: Creamy Crock Pot Cauliflower Potato Soup

-This steamy, creamy cauliflower potato soup is super simple to make in your slow cooker with just a handful of ingredients too.
+This steamy, creamy cauliflower potato soup is super simple to make in your slow cooker (affiliate link) with just a handful of ingredients too.

 At the height of holiday cookie season, lighter, healthier, satisfying soups like this help me keep my diet balanced.